 Nestled among the hills and fields of southwestern Indiana, the Ferdinand Folk Festival is an earth-friendly and family-friendly event promoting music, the arts, and the environment.
-This free festival, located in Ferdinand’s 18th Street Park, will feature nationally-acclaimed musicians as well as exceptional local and regional acts.
-Patrons will experience a rich variety of acoustic music on the stage.
-In nearby booths, local artists and artisans will display and sell their work, area gardeners and farmers will sell fresh produce, and groups dedicated to creating vibrant communities and a sustainable environment will provide education on a variety of topics.
-Fun activities for children will also be available in the park.
+Held on the third Saturday of September, at summer’s end and autumn’s arrival, this free festival, located in Ferdinand’s 18th Street Park, features nationally-acclaimed musicians as well as exceptional local and regional acts.

-The festival’s primary mission is to promote, through music, the health and wellness of community, culture, and environment.
-This folk music festival—folk music defined as “music originating among the common people of a nation or a region”—has its roots in the Town’s desire to hold more cultural events and activities within its borders, along with several well-received, local house concert series, and a desire to share outstanding singer-songwriter-musicians with a broader audience.
-By bringing people together in a festive spirit, the event organizers wish to celebrate the natural beauty found here, share our neighborly values, and offer a unique venue to experience quality music, good food, and original art.
+The festival’s primary mission is to promote—through music, art, and education—the health and wellness of community and environment.
+This folk music festival—folk music defined as “music originating among the common people of a nation or a region”—has its roots in the Town’s desire to hold more cultural events and activities, several well-received, local house concert series, and a desire to share outstanding singer-songwriter-musicians with a broader audience.
+A variety of genres are represented: folk, Americana, bluegrass, reggae, blues, country, rock, and others.
+By bringing people together in a festive spirit, the event organizers wish to celebrate the natural beauty found here, share our neighborly values, improve the regional environment and our global awareness, and offer a unique venue to experience quality music, good food, and original art.

 Ferdinand’s 18th Street Park, a clean environment set amid beautiful hills and trees, features a state-of-the-art playground, miles of scenic walking trails, shelter houses, picnic tables, a softball field, basketball court, volleyball areas, horseshoe pits, restrooms, and ample parking areas.
-The community owes a debt of gratitude to the Leinenbach family who generously donated the land for community use—green space along with education and recreation.
+The community owes a debt of gratitude to Robert A. and Evelyn Leinenbach who in 1984 generously donated the land for community use—green space along with education and recreation.
 We are excited to add this event to the park’s legacy of wholesome endeavors—including, in adjacent lots, a new library and YMCA.